 "Wow!
 Joe's brain in Yolei's body?"
 Palmon asked.

-"That sounds… potentially dangerous," Hawkmon remarked.
+"That sounds… potentially dangerous," Hawkmon said.

 "But what're you doing here?"
 Izzy asked.
 "I thought you lived in Colorado, and that's nowhere near here…"